 I made rough sketches of the app's main screens and defined each screen's elements before moving onto Sketch App.
-The sketches were then used as a guideline to design the mid-fidelity wireframes that were polished according to the set style guidelines and used for usability testing.
+The sketches were then used as a guideline to design the mid-fidelity wireframes that were polished according to the set style guidelines and a hi-fi prototype was used for usability testing.

 PROTOTYPING + TESTING

 Usability testing was conducted using 2 methods while remote testing:

 - Observed 3 participants as they test the prototype on Marvel (Moderated)